 Weekly Crime Reports ...
-See the latest Crime & Incident Report, issued by Palmetto Bay Police Unit, a division of the Miami-Dade County Police Dept., on Mondays (except holidays).
-Also feel free to review previous weekly reports, below.
-MAY 19, 2013
+Please review the most current Crime & Incident Report.
+It is usually posted Monday or Tuesday each week by Palmetto Bay Police Unit, a division of the Miami-Dade County Police Dept. Also feel free to peruse previous weekly reports, below.
+APR 14, 2014

 Report Non-Emergencies Online ...
 Report non-emergency police matters online: non-emergency police reports, suspicious activity, human trafficking, missing persons, police misconduct, and "Most Wanted" listings.
 SEP 17, 2012